Society for Academic Urgent Care Medicine

 Why Now

 Urgent care now serves over 160 million patient visits annually in the United States.
-Yet unlike emergency medicine — which built its academic infrastructure over the past four decades — urgent care has operated without a dedicated academic society, peer-reviewed journal, or standardized fellowship framework.
+Yet unlike emergency medicine — which built its academic infrastructure over the past four decades — urgent care has operated without a dedicated academic society, peer-reviewed journal, or structured competency-based fellowship curriculum.

 SAUCM exists to change that.
-Founded in 2025, we are the first society purpose-built to establish urgent care medicine as a recognized academic specialty with robust research infrastructure, standardized training, and evidence-based clinical guidelines.
+Founded in 2025, we are the society focused on advancing the academic development of urgent care medicine in collaboration with existing like minded organizations with robust research infrastructure, standardized training, and evidence-based clinical guidelines.

 Our Vision

-We envision a future where urgent care medicine is recognized as a vital academic specialty with:
+We envision a future where urgent care medicine is a vital academic specialty with:

 • Robust research infrastructure and a growing body of peer-reviewed evidence

-• Standardized fellowship training programs accessible to physicians and APPs
+• structured fellowship-style educational programs accessible to physicians and APPs

 • Evidence-based clinical practice guidelines specific to urgent care settings